 According to state law, all employers who have at least one employee in California must offer workers’ compensation benefits.
 Until you experience an injury at work, you may not fully understand the workers’ compensation process or the requirements.
 At DiMarco | Araujo | Montevideo, we specialize in workers’ compensation cases in Riverside.
-Anytime you run into an obstacle with your workers’ compensation case in Riverside or the Inland Empire, contact our office for a free case evaluation.
+Anytime you run into an obstacle with your workers’ compensation case in Riverside or the Inland Empire, contact Riverside workers’ compensation lawyers today at (951) 977-7787 for a free case evaluation.

-To successfully file a claim, an injured worker typically needs to demonstrate that the injury has affected your life or work.
+You will qualify for workers’ compensation benefits as long as you are an employee and your injury or illness is work-related.
+Any activity that benefits your employer financially is typically considered work-related, regardless of where you are physically located at the time of the accident.
+To successfully file a workers’ comp claim, an injured worker typically needs to demonstrate that the injury has affected your life or work.
 In other words, a small cut or a bruise that does not require medical treatment will not typically qualify you for benefits.
 However, there is some gray areas ineligibility, and every case is different.
 Reach out to one of our attorneys in Riverside for a free case evaluation if you have any questions regarding your specific situation.

 Benefits are designed to help employees financially cover the costs associated with a workplace injury or illness.
 Specific benefits you may qualify for include:

 If you have been injured at work and have medical expenses you cannot keep up with, filing a workers’ compensation claim may help cover the costs of hospital stays, exams, treatment, prescriptions, and travel.
 Workers’ compensation allows you financial freedom from copay’s and medical bills that occurred due to a work incident.